 The Ann Arbor Rotary Club annually solicits applications from Washtenaw County not-for-profit organizations whose purpose aligns with the theme “Helping Kids Succeed.”

 The Committee grants up to $5,000 for a program or $3,000 for scholarships to each selected organization.
 The Committee awarded over $58,000 in its most recent round.
 Applications are solicited through direct e-mail, by articles in local media, and word of mouth.
-In 2017, e-mail messages asking for grant applications were sent January 2, and 40 applications were submitted by the deadline of February 25.
+In 2018, e-mail messages asking for grant applications were sent January 2, and 37 applications were submitted by the deadline of February 25.
 Successful recipients were announced in mid-April with funds transferred by the end of April.
-Agencies who received funding from the Rotary Club of Ann Arbor in both 2016 and 2017 are not eligible for funding in 2018 but will be eligible again in 2019.
-For 2018, e-mail messages soliciting applications were sent to 143 organizations in early January, and the application deadline is February 24.
+Agencies who received funding from the Rotary Club of Ann Arbor in both 2017 and 2018 are not eligible for funding in 2019 but will be eligible again in 2020.
+For 2019, e-mail messages soliciting applications will be sent in early January, and the application deadline is February 24.
 Click Here for a brief video of tips for filling out the application.
 Questions regarding the process may be referred to the Committee.

 Rotary Grant Application (pdf version)